ChrisPritchard/ctf-writeups/metasploit-ctf-2020-dec/readme.md

 I think the third challenge I beat, a simple php upload vuln.
 To bypass the filter I just needed the extension to be .jpg.json, and for the web shell to have the magic bytes of an image, which was easy enough to source.
 With the shell I found a hidden subdirectory containing the flag.

+The web shell I used was this one (I think): https://github.com/jgor/php-jpeg-shell, with the extension changed as above.

 ## 8201/tcp open  http        syn-ack ttl 63 nginx 1.19.5

 This one took a while, because I was dumb.
 Navigating it redirected to an explicit host which broke the browsing, but I was able to inspect the proper response in burp by overriding the target and host header.
 The inner host was intranet.metasploit.ctf, and that there was something on 'other subdomains'.